o-lukas/homebridge-smartthings-tv/README.md

 ### ipAddress

 The IP address of the device (assign a static IP address to make sure it does not change) to determine the status using ping.

+### inputSources

+Overrides the device's default input sources map to add custom input sources.
+Check the log for information about the default input sources.

+#### name

+The input source's name.

+#### id

+The input source's id.

 ### applications